-- o The class teacher will talk to you. - o Any concerns will be shared at Parents' Evenings. - o You will be invited to a meeting in school with relevant staff.
+- o The class teacher will talk to you. - o Any concerns will be shared at Parents' Evenings or in reports. - o You will be invited to a meeting in school with relevant staff.

 What are the different types of support available for children with special educational needs?